 - Pays off any debts you may have left unpaid before passing away.

-- Provides your family with inheritance.
+- Provides your family with an inheritance.

 - Allows you to make a final donation to a charity or cause you’ve supported all your life.